Azure-Samples/active-directory-dotnetcore-daemon-v2/3-Using-KeyVault/README.md

 1. Click on **Add**.
 1. Then, **Save**.

-### Using Azure CLI (for local development)
+### Using Azure CLI (for local development only)

 If you want to run the daemon application on your local machine and get an access token for Key Vault, you can use **Azure CLI** but some conditions must be met:

 Azure CLI will work if the following conditions are met:

 1. You have [Azure CLI 2.0](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) installed.
 If you have an earlier version, please upgrade.
 1. You are logged into Azure CLI.
 You can login using **az login** command.
- 1. The user that you are logged in have permission to access the Key Vault.
+1. The user account that you are signing in have permission to access the Key Vault.

-### AzureServicesAuthConnectionString
+#### Use the  AzureServicesAuthConnectionString (for local development only)

+This is a method to enable development using keyvault and managed identities on your local machine.

 > Note: This method **exposes** a connection string and it is **not secure** to check in source code repositories.

-To authenticate to Key Vault using a connection string, your service principal must have permissions on **Key Vault Access Policies**.
+To authenticate to Key Vault using a connection string, your app's service principal must have permissions on **Key Vault Access Policies**.
 To do that, follow the steps:

+1. Note the name of your daemon application, or its objectId.
 1. On Azure Portal, navigate to **Key Vaults** and select the one that you want the daemon application to access.
 1. Then click on **Access policies** menu and click on **+Add Access Policy**.
 1. Select an adequate template from the dropdown "Configure from template" (ie "Secret & Certificate Management") or set the permissions manually (this sample requires the permission **GET** for Secret and Certificate to be checked).
-1. For **Select principal**, search for the Service Principle *name* or *ObjectId*, select it and click on **Select** button.
+1. For **Select principal**, search for your daemon application's *name* or *ObjectId*, select it and click on **Select** button.
 1. Then, click on **Add**.
+1. Then, **Save**.

-The authentication can be done using your daemon application's **client secret** or **certificate**.
+The authentication can be done on your local machine using your daemon application's **client secret** or **certificate**.

 If you are using client secret: